 Following the impact of Covid-19, many business owners are beginning to proactively consider their future succession plans.
 The pandemic is one of those seismic shocks that make business owners stand back and consider their wider ‘life’ position.
 A business will be the most valuable part of an entrepreneur’s overall wealth.
 Although this value is typically tied up within the business.

 Despite the seemingly positive economic outlook, the pandemic has made several business owners aware that this wealth is at risk.
 Particularly during a trading period where there are shortages of just about all key raw materials.
 Be that physical materials or skilled employees.
 The world supply chain is struggling to catch up with global demand.
-That’s where a Management Buyout (MBO) comes in.
+That’s where exit planning comes in, making a Management Buyout (MBO) a viable option.

 Considering the above, certain businesses will typically ‘pass over to the next generation’.
 Be that family or the next management team.
 Whereby we’re seeing business owners focusing on ‘legacy’ with a desire to see their business and its employees succeed and flourish in the future.
 This desire would suit a Management Buyout (“MBO”).